Family Stories

 cc-by-sa/2.0 - © Barry Shimmon - geograph.org.uk/p/3108027

-Thomas James Fudge (25), Labourer of Ivy Street, son of Thomas Fudge and Ann Beedle, married Elizabeth Stewart (21), of Castle Road, who lists her father as Robert Stewart, Piper, on 13 Jun 1869 at St Mary's Church, Portsea.
-Witnesses were Sarah Fudge and G C [George Charles] Mew.
+Thomas James Fudge (b.
+1843 in East Stonehouse, Devon), Labourer of Ivy Street, son of Thomas Fudge and Ann Beedle, married Elizabeth Stewart (b. ~1848 in Edinburgh, Scotland), then of Castle Road, who listed her father as Robert Stewart, Piper, on 13 Jun 1869 at St Mary's Church, Portsea.
+Their witnesses were the bridegroom's younger sister and her intended, Sarah Fudge and G C [George Charles] Mew, who married the following year.

 Thomas and Elizabeth had eight children: